Andover-Robotics/ays-python-curriculum/.guides/content/Side-Effects-94c4.md

 ### Are Side Effects Bad?

 No, side effects are not bad.
 In fact, they may be the desired result.
-However, the more side effects a function produces, the greater the risk of introducing a bug.
+However, the more side effects a function produces, the greater the risk of introducing a bug, because it's more difficult to see where your variables are being edited if that's happening from inside a function.
+On the other hand, if your function only returns a value and doesn’t change anything outside of that, it is much easier to track the function to which a bug belongs.
+Additionally, functions you write in one program can and should be applied to others to avoid repeating work.
+If your functions depend on global variables or otherwise change things outside of their scope, it not only makes it more difficult to catch an error, but it makes them impossible to reuse without significant modification.

 Think about the functions you are writing.
 If possible, break up your code into several smaller functions, and only introduce side effects when necessary.
-This may mean you have to write more code, but if this keeps you from having to spend a lot of time debugging, then it it time well spent.
+This may mean you have to write more code, but if this keeps you from having to spend a lot of time debugging, then it is time well spent.

 {Check It!|assessment}(multiple-choice-511526029)